U.S. Army Corps of Engineers civil works controversies: Wetlands jurisdiction

-Beach renourishment
+Beach nourishment

-The beach nourishment work by the Corps of Engineers is another area of controversy since the temporary replenishment of beach sand is extremely expensive and profitable.
+The beach nourishment work by the Corps of Engineers is another area of controversy since the temporary replenishment of beach sand is costly and profitable.
 The reasons for beach nourishment are often misunderstood.
 USACE beach nourishment projects are authorized under Section 111 of the 1968 Rivers and Harbors Act (P.L.
-90-483 as amended by Sec 940, WRDA '86(P.L.
-99-662)) as mitigation for the damage caused by Federal navigation projects interrupting the littoral flow of beach material along shorelines.
-These laws require that authorized project be cost-shared; and the Federal share of costs for any one project may not exceed $2 million.
-Many people believe that it is only done for the benefit of well-heeled adjacent land-owners rather than for erosive or littoral purposes.
+90–483 as amended by Sec 940, WRDA '86 (P.L.
+99-662)) as mitigation for the damage caused by federal navigation projects interrupting the littoral flow of beach material along shorelines.
+These laws require that authorized projects be cost-shared, and the Federal share of costs for any one project may not exceed $2 million.
+Many people believe that it is only done for the benefit of well-heeled adjacent landowners rather than for erosive or littoral purposes.

 One lobbying firm, Marlowe & Company, charges 40 clients $40,000 each just to lobby for continued support for this controversial effort to save beaches.
 Many homeowners are disgruntled with the huge annual costs associated with this temporary fix; typical fees are $2,000 per month for a 3 bedroom beachfront condominium (such fees are most probably locally authorized since the Corps of Engineers does not assess fees because of the nature of its Congressionally approved funding).
 However, many coastal residents are not willing to pay the price.
 For example, in 2001, the Corps authorized a proposal for a $94 million project 14 mi long in Nags Head, N.C.
 In an attempt to fund the local share of the project, local county commissioners passed a 1 percent sales tax; voters rejected it.
 Nags Head officials proposed a cheaper, locally funded plan.
 Again, voters rejected it.
-"Why," asked WCU program director Rob Young, "should federal taxpayers bail out a beachfront when local residents won't?"
+"Why," asked WCU program director Rob Young, "should federal taxpayers bail out a beachfront when residents won't?"

 Barrier Islands in Louisiana and the Deepwater Horizon oil spill

 Reacting to the Deepwater Horizon oil spill, on 23 May 2010, Louisiana Attorney General Buddy Caldwell wrote a letter to Lieutenant General Robert L. Van Antwerp of the US Army Corps of Engineers, stating that Louisiana has the right to dredge sand to build barrier islands to keep the oil spill from its wetlands without the approval of the Corps, as the 10th Amendment to the Constitution does not grant the federal government the authority to deny a state the right to act in an emergency.
-He also wrote that if the Corps "persists in its illegal and ill-advised efforts" to prevent the state from building the barriers that he would advise Louisiana Governor Bobby Jindall to proceed with the plans and challenge the Corps in court.
+He also wrote that if the Corps "persists in its illegal and ill-advised efforts" to prevent the state from building the barriers that he would advise Louisiana Governor Bobby Jindal to proceed with the plans and challenge the Corps in court.